St. Vincent de Paul closes Plank Road thrift store, will open bigger location on Greenwell Springs

 Trending News

-The nonprofit said that until the new store opens, anyone in need of assistance can get help at any of its other thrift stores or main campus.
+The nonprofit said that until the new store opens in the summer, anyone in need of assistance can get help at any of its other thrift stores or main campus.

 More News